RAIK283H/pathfinding-code-TheThingKnownAsKit-1/README.md

 There is frequent backtracking and looping with this implementation, which is allowed.

 The new statistic is the length (in steps/nodes visited) of the path a player takes.

+Extra credit for HW 7.
+Implemented Floyd-Warshall in place of the Dijkstra player